 Whitepapers Are Dead.
 Developers Want Video.

-Most companies still bet on PDFs and long docs to win over developers.
-But the data and behavior tell a different story.
+Most teams still rely on PDFs and long-form documentation to win over developers.
+But the data — and behavior — say otherwise.

-Whitepapers still have a place for deep dives or compliance-heavy audiences.
-But if your goal is adoption, they’re rarely the right tool.
+Whitepapers still have a place (compliance, deep dives), but if adoption is the goal?
+They’re rarely the right format.

 Across dozens of DevRel teams, the most successful content explains the “why.”
 Developers want to understand why a tool exists and how it fits into their workflow, not just how to click through a demo.